Using the catalogue

 Search the online catalogue for items in the collection and use the "Limits" drop down menu to search for particular special collection formats such as map, manuscript or picture.

-See our Getting Started video for tips on using the catalogue.
+See our Getting Started resources for tips on using the catalogue.

 Many items have been digitised and can be seen online, downloaded and printed.
 You do not need a Library card to search, view and use digitised collection materials online.